fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 Even if you declared those relationships in your Pydantic models.

-But with ORM mode, as Pydantic itself will try to access the data it needs from attributes (instead of assuming a `dict`), you can declare the specific data you want to return and it will be able to go and get it, even from ORMs.
+But with ORM mode, as Pydantic itself will try to access the data it needs from attributes (instead of assuming a `dict`), you can declare the specific data you want to return, and it will be able to go and get it, even from ORMs.

 ## CRUD utils